 16080 Hesparian Boulevard,

 4 people favorited this theater

 On April 5, 1947, the United Artists built Lorenzo Theatre opened in San Lorenzo, California.
-Not only were the opening night attendees treated to showings of “Swell Guy” and “Dark Mirror” but they also were among the first the see Anthony Heinsbergen’s glorious fluorescent murals.
+Not only were the opening night attendees treated to showings of “Swell Guy” starring Sonny Tufts & “The Dark Mirror” starring Olivia de Havilland, but they also were among the first the see interior designer Anthony Heinsbergen’s glorious fluorescent murals.
 These enormous jungle scenes are the first black light murals in Northern California history.

 Awards and Merits